vineelko/patina/docs/src/dxe_core/dispatcher.md

 1. The physical base address of the firmware volume in memory is retrieved from the `EFI_FIRMWARE_VOLUME_BLOCK2_PROTOCOL` instance and used to instantiate a [`FirmwareVolume`](tbd) which allows traversal of the files within the firmware volume.
+2. The new firmware volume is authenticated using the [Security Architectural Protocol](https://uefi.org/specs/PI/1.8A/V2_DXE_Architectural_Protocols.html#security-architectural-protocols).
+   If the authentication fails, the the firmware volume is ignored and not processed by the dispatcher.
-2. Using the `FirmwareVolume` instance, each file in the firmware volume is inspected.
+3. Using the `FirmwareVolume` instance, each file in the firmware volume is inspected.
     - If it has an FFS filetype of "DRIVER", then its sections are inspected to see if there is a PE32 section.
 If the file contains a PE32 section, then it is added to the pending driver queue in the dispatcher, along with a DEPEX section if present.